cancelei/Awesome-books/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Layout improvement, Navigation and Improved Header and Footer Sections.
+- Full Website with improved Layout, Navigation, broader color pallets, animations and transitions.
+- Improved way of storage.
+- Login Section with signup and login pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>